Jatiya Sangsad Bhaban: Current developments

 During the third Khaleda ministry, the government communicated plans to construct residences for the Speaker and Deputy Speaker.
 According to some prominent architects, no such plan existed in the original design.

 In 2013, Prime Minister Sheikh Hasina declared to restore Louis Kahn's plans.
 In 2016, the third Hasina ministry decided to by bringing the original design from Louis Kahn's partner Henry Wilcots.
 On 6 October 2016, to restore the original design, the government announced to move the graves situated at the parliament area which includes the mausoleum of Ziaur Rahman.
 The Bangladesh Nationalist Party, which was established by Ziaur Rahman, objected to the decision.
 On 1 December 2016, the government received the plan.
 On 7 December 2016, Mirza Fakhrul Islam Alamgir, secretary general of the Bangladesh Nationalist party, alleged that by restoring the original design and removing the structures except the parliament building and the crescent lake, the government wants to reinstate the flag of Pakistan at the parliament area.

 On the occasion of the Mujib Year in 2020, initiatives were taken to undertake renovation projects to modernize the Parliament building.
 According to the plan, the building included the construction of an archive of Sheikh Mujibur Rahman, modernization of some rooms, renovation of walkways, modernization of the MP Hostel area, reconstruction of the police barrack and construction of a studio for Sangsad Bangladesh Television, which was scheduled to be constructed by September 2024.

 During a mass uprising on 5 August 2024, the building was stormed by protesters demanding Hasina's resignation.
 At that time the building was badly damaged due to attacks, vandalism and looting.
 Forty firearms were taken from building security by looters but were later returned by students.
 Other damaged and looted possessions included air conditioners, lifts, lights, electric lines, gates and numerous other infrastructural belongings.
 192 rooms of the MP Hostel were also vandalised.
-It was estimated that nearly would be required to repair the loss.
+It was estimated that nearly would require to repair the loss.

 History of use by Parliament

-Ten parliaments have used the Jatiya Sangsad Bhaban as the Parliament building:
+Twelve parliaments have used the Jatiya Sangsad Bhaban as the Parliament building: